Skip to content

 Intuition (plain-language)

 How much does the cheap award layer add on top of the expensive bid-distribution screen?
 A formal DeLong test answers: +0.096 AUC, p ≈ 10⁻²⁶ — the two are statistically distinct signals, not the same information measured twice.
-Strikingly, FL alone even beats Imhof alone on the same sample (+0.035, p = 0.014).
-The economic implication is an architecture one: spend on bid microdata only after a near-free award screen has already done its share of the work.
+On this same sample the award layer alone is at least comparable to Imhof alone (+0.035, p = 0.014) — read as complementarity and a division of labor, not as the cheap screen "beating" the expensive one.
+The economic implication is architectural: spend on bid microdata after a near-free award screen has already ordered forensic priority.

 Question